Morningside University: Residence halls

 Dimmitt Hall is the third oldest building on campus.
 It was named for Lillian Dimmitt, the 26-year Dean of Women.
 Roadman Hall was built in the mid twentieth century.
 It houses about 150 students.
 The dormitory is named after Earl Roadman, president of the college from 1936 to 1956.
 In 2005, two apartment-style dormitories opened for upperclassmen, the Waitt and Poppen Halls.
 Lags Hall, a third apartment-style facility, was added in 2007.

 Additions since 2005

 In 2005, the Hickman Johnson Furrow Library was renovated and a central campus green space and new maintenance facilities were built for $26 million.

-The first addition came in the form of the central campus Hilker Green Space.
-Work began in the Summer of 2006 and it opened in late Summer of 2007.
+The first addition came in the form of the central campus Hilker Green Space, which opened in 2007.
 The space is designed as a split-level area featuring the grand two-level Lieder Family Fountain.
 Walkways and a 10 ft access path cut through the upper-lawn making their way by Lewis Hall connecting the Hickman Johnson Furrow Learning and Olsen Student Centers.
 Near Eppley Auditorium, the Buhler Outdoor Performance Center was built.

 A softball complex was added in Fall 2005.